 While "catnip" is the most famous type of catmint plant, there are numerous other kinds.
 In many cases, gardeners grow these other varieties simply because they look great in the garden.
 Long-blooming perennials such as the first two types discussed below are very useful to those of us seeking a continuous sequence of bloom in the garden.
 Another popular plant used in this way is Nepeta racemosa 'Walker's Low.'

 By contrast, catnip has a rather weedy appearance and is rarely grown as an ornamental.
 Nonetheless, it is king of the catmint plants because of its effect on that diminutive "king of the jungle."

 01 of 03

 Nepeta x faassenii '6 Hills Giant' is a showy herb, because of its size and the number of flowers it bears.
 Shear back this long-blooming perennial after its initial blooming, and you will be rewarded with floral color for most of the growing season.
 Since it is a drought-tolerant ground cover, this is about the only summer care it requires.

 A common landscaping mistake for first-timers with 6 Hills Giant is the failure to give it enough room.
 The herb will end up dwarfing any smaller specimens installed around it.
 This catmint plant should be sent out to play with the big boys lest it bullies the little ones.

-Likewise, if you are going to use it as an edging plant for a walkway, do not plant it too near the edge of your path, else it will spill over and impede traffic.
+Likewise, if you are going to use it as an edging plant for a walkway, do not plant it too near the edge of your path or it will spill over and impede traffic.